wp-plugins/catablog/readme.txt

 = Where is the documentation =

 [Click Here](http://catablog.illproductions.com/documentation/introduction-and-installation/ "CataBlog Documentation") for the official documentation.

+= Something is broken, how can I get help =

+1. Read all the documentation at the [official blog](http://catablog.illproductions.com/ "catablog.illproductions.com"), this does get updated so check back frequently.
+1. [Create a new thread](http://wordpress.org/tags/catablog?forum_id=10#postform "Create new support thread for CataBlog") on the wordpress.org forums and make sure to tag it with catablog.
+1. Search the [official blog](http://catablog.illproductions.com/ "catablog.illproductions.com") for a post that is relevant to your question and write a comment with your question.

 = What browsers do you support =